weakish

 end

 In Ruby, def starts a new scope, without access to outer variables.
 Only @var and $var can be accessed.
-And no extern keyword like in C. In Ruby, lambda creates closure:
+And no extern keyword like in C.

 def a(x)